gipplab/PhysWikiQuiz/README2.md

 * [Recordit: record your screen and save it to a GIF](http://recordit.co/)
 ---
 ## Project title
-A short description of the project’s purpose and main functionality. **What** does the project do?
+PhysWikiQuiz<< - a Physics Question Generation and Interrogation System A short description of the project’s purpose and main functionality. **What** does the project do?

 ## Motivation